Wyoming newsman Dan Neal will lead the WyoFile staff in covering the 2017 Legislature.

 Guy V. Padgett serves as WyoFile’s business manager.
 Padgett has long been interested in public life in Wyoming.
 During his time in Casper, Padgett served on numerous non-profit boards, volunteered as an election judge, and served on the Casper city council, including a term as mayor.
 He has worked as an Assistant Curator of Education at the Nicolaysen Art Museum in Casper, as well as the Executive Director of the Wyoming Symphony Orchestra.
 Padgett is a graduate of the University of Wyoming, and completed a Master’s degree in International Studies from the University of Denver in June of 2011.
-He currently lives in Denver, Colorado, with his partner and their cat.
+He currently lives in Denver, Colorado, with his husband and their cat.
 Contact: [email protected].

 Angus M. Thuermer Jr. reports about natural resources, criminal justice, federal lands, policy and other issues across the state, topics that have engaged him as a Wyoming journalist for the past 37 years.
 He lives in Jackson and joined WyoFile in the summer of 2014.
 He reported and photographed for many years for the Jackson Hole News.
 He was editor of that paper and of the Jackson Hole News&Guide.
 He served on the board of the Wyoming Press Association and is a past president of that organization.
 He is co-owner and photographer of the Jackson Hole Ski Atlas, has volunteered as an obituary editor for the American Alpine Journal, and works with the League of Women Voters to host election forums in Teton County.
 He settled in Jackson in 1978 after a stint as an alpinist, rock climber and Wyoming oilfield roughneck.
 He graduated from Yale with a BA in English in 1974 after growing up in the Washington, D.C. area and overseas as a Foreign Service brat.
 He enjoys fly-fishing, photography, skiing, mountaineering, boating, hunting and wilderness travel where the outcome is uncertain.
 Contact: [email protected].